 Section 6000.120 Requirements for Operation

-No amusement ride or amusement attraction shall be operated for public use at a carnival or fair in this State without an attendant or assistant.
+No amusement ride or amusement attraction shall be operated for public use at a carnival, amusement enterprise, or fair in this State without an attendant or assistant.
 The attendant and/or assistant may be an employee or volunteer.

 a) All attendants or assistants shall be at least 16 years of age.